R-charanya/FUTURE_CS_01/README.md

 - Web_Application_Vulnerability_Assessment_Report.pdf

 ## Screenshots
-All supporting screenshots are available in the `screenshots/` folder.
+All supporting screenshots are available in the screenshots  folder.

 ##Recommendations